lightsquared/lightsquared.github.io/_posts/2019/2019-01-01-estimation-of-temperature-and-pressure-of-a-constant-volume-propaneoxygen-mixture.markdown

 - equivalency
 - pressure
 - temperature
-featured-image: "/images/bleve.png"
+featured-image: /images/bleve.png
-featured-alt: boiling liquid expanding vapor explosion
+featured-image-alt: boiling liquid expanding vapor explosion
 ---

 A recent project required a first-order approximation to determine if an explosive gas mixture would result in a tank rupture.
 The following analysis done in Python and follows Coopers analysis <sup>[1](#myfootnote1)</sup>  It provides a reasonable approximation, however it is sensitive to the chemical reaction hierarchy assumed.
 The jupyter notebook used to perform this analysis is [here](https://github.com/lightsquared/jupyter_notebooks/blob/master/tank_burst_analysis.ipynb).